peterflynn/everyscrub/README.md

 You can also tap Shift+Alt+Up/Down to "nudge" the value in individual increments.

-Works with any number in CSS, LESS, and JavaScript.
-Also works with 3- or 6-digit hex colors in CSS and LESS (darkens/lightens the color).
-Just hold down Cmd (Mac) or Ctrl (Win), click on the number in your source code, and drag the mouse horizontally.
+Works with any number in CSS, LESS, SVG, HTML and JavaScript.
+Also works with 3- or 6-digit hex colors (darkens/lightens the color).
+Just hold down Cmd (Mac) or Ctrl (Win), mouse down on the number in your source code, and drag the mouse horizontally.

 What is Brackets?
 ==========